A Veteran’s Right to Heal: The Battle Over Pet Fowl in Kettering

 Contact Kettering Officials:

 Reach out to Kettering city officials to express your support for the Combs family.
-Urge them to respect the zoning code that permits “pet fowl” and to allow the family to keep their chickens without fear of fines.
+Urge them to respect the zoning code that permits “pet fowl” and to allow the family to keep their pets without fear of fines.
 Contact info and sample email is below.

 Contact Information and Email Template